 How the right to buy scheme could work

-The new right to buy will probably be restricted to housing association tenants who have an assured tenancy.
+The new right to buy scheme will probably be restricted to housing association tenants who have an:

-If your housing association takes part, they'll decide if your home can be included in the scheme.
+If your housing association takes part in the scheme, they'll decide if your home can be included.

 Pilot scheme for the new right to buy

 An extensive pilot for the Midlands should start later in 2018.

 Other ways to buy a home from a housing association

 You may already have the right to buy your housing association home at a discounted price under the right to acquire scheme.

 This scheme’s discounts are less generous than those proposed for the new housing association right to buy scheme.

 The new scheme won't apply if you rented your home from the council and your tenancy was transferred to a housing association.
 You may be able to buy your home under the preserved right to buy rules for former council tenants.